Baseflow/XF-Material-Library/README.md

 Read more about snackbars [here](https://material.io/design/components/snackbars.html).

-#### Styling Alert Dialogs, Loading Dialogs, and Snackbars
+#### Styling Dialogs

-You can customize modal views that are shown using the `MaterialDialogs` class.
+You can customize modal dialogs that are shown using the `MaterialDialogs` class.

 `BaseMaterialDialogConfiguraion`, which the classes `MaterialAlertDialogConfiguration`, `MaterialLoadingDialogConfiguration`, and `MaterialSnackbarConfiguration` inherits, has these properties: